ewels/tallphil.co.uk/_posts/2016-05-26-writing-good-log-files.md

 Summary statistics are relied upon by the user when assessing whether your program works.

-## Suggestion 1: Write to a file
-This is probably the most controversial of all my suggestions.
-Lots of bioinformatics tools output great logs, but they only go to `STDERR` (the standard error stream).
-This makes sense when running the tool, as you see the results come up on the console as you run the tool.
-However, it also means that the log messages _aren't saved by default_.
-Users will often do this themselves by redirecting this stream, but this file won't have a standard file name pattern and may be concatenated with output from other tools.

-Instead, I humbly suggest that you make life easy for your users - write logs and summary statistics to files.
-Using `STDERR` in addition to this is fine, worst case scenario is that the information will be saved twice.
-Giving your outputs a standard filename or filename extension has the added benefit that they're easier to find for downstream use.

-## Suggestion 2: Repeat Yourself
+## Suggestion 1: Repeat Yourself
 When a user executes a command and sees the resulting log, it's obvious to them what they ran.
-However, ask them again a week later and the chances are that they'll have forgotten the fifteen command line flags that they specified.
+However, ask them again a week later and the chances are that they'll have forgotten the command line flags that they specified.
 Ask them a month later and they'll have forgotten why they ran it and what the data was.
 If you repeat all of this information in your log output files, it is stored for future reference which